jrialland/zigcc-build/README.md

     library_dirs: List[str] # List of library directories
     libraries: List[str]    # List of libraries to link against
     module_name: str        # The name of the extension module
+    packages: List[str]     # List of python packages to include
 ```

 ### 3. Build